Mzuvio/MzuvukileNqwiliso/README.md

-# 👋 Hi there, I'm Mzuvukile Nqwiliso !
+# 👋 Hi there, I'm Muzuvukile Nqwiliso !

 I'm a passionate ICT graduate majoring in software development, with hands-on experience in programming languages like Java, Python, and JavaScript, as well as exposure to web and mobile technologies.
 I enjoy creating innovative solutions and contributing to impactful projects while continuously improving my skills.